-In this simulation, we train the RL agent using PSNR as the quality metric; however, any of the metrics or a combination of the metrics reported in Table~\ref{tokenizers}, or any other distortion/perception metric as a function of compression rate can be used similarly.
-For performance evaluations, we use the PSNR, as well as the video freezing rate (\%).
-Freezing of the video can occasionally occur for a user in a time step, if the wireless transmission data rate for that user falls below the bitrate required for its selected tokenizer, i.e., constraint in~\eqref{eq:opt_g,opt_e} is unsatisfied in that time step.
+In this simulation, we train the RL agent using parameter settings summarized in Table~\ref{settings}.
+For performance evaluation, we use the video freezing rate (\%) and a normalized quality score that combines PSNR and SSIM, each min--max normalized to $[0,1]$ and averaged; any other distortion/perception metric expressed as a function of the compression rate can be used similarly.
+Freezing of the video can occasionally occur for a user in a time step, if the wireless transmission data rate for that user falls below the bitrate required for its selected tokenizer, i.e., ~\eqref{eq:opt_g,opt_e} is unsatisfied in that time step.

 Fig.\ref{fig:converge} depicts the freezing rate reduction versus training episodes for different baselines.
 The proposed TokenCom framework achieves the lowest and most stable freezing rate reduction after a brief initial exploration phase, indicating that our proposed DQN-DDPG agent effectively learns to adaptively match tokenizers to users’ demands and channel conditions, specifically improving over pure DDPG-TA.
 The Agnostic-TA and Fixed-TA baselines exhibit higher freezing levels due to limited adaptability to heterogeneous user channel conditions, specifically, Fixed-TA suffers from persistently high and oscillatory freezing.